NotReallyJustin/ILY-Persistence-Demo/README.md

 # ily-windows
-Goofy "I love you" popup spam
+Funny "I love you" Popup Spam for SCDT to demonstrate the concept of Persistence (and for SCSC to troll with Powershell) 😍